-Unfortunately, once it has begun, there is no known cure for this affliction in dogs.
-However, once it is diagnosed, various treatments can substantially improve the canine’s overall quality of life.
-Treatment involves physical therapy and weight control, the use of topical analgesics and corticosteroids to provide relief for the pain has proven effective in many cases.
+In addition to controlling weight, other treatments for canine arthritis involve physical therapy and medications for pain management.
+The use of topical analgesics and corticosteroids to provide relief for the pain has proven effective in many cases.
 Acupuncture is another therapy that has shown noticeably positive results for arthritic dogs in some cases.
-Additionally, the use of chondroprotective agents to repair joint cartilage and prevent further damage has shown to be effective.
-If possible, multiple or all of these methods should be used in unison.
+Additionally, the use of chondroprotective agents to repair joint cartilage and prevent further damage has yielded noticeable results.
+Many of these methods can be used simultaneously for even greater results.

 Monitored and moderate exercise has proven affective since it maintains muscle mass and aids in joint flexibility.
 Too much exercise, however, can do damage by hastening the destruction of connective tissue.
-Arthritic dogs should definitely be trained to avoid jumping repeatedly or to do any sort of activity that involves standing on their hind legs (like begging) as these activities create extra stress on the joints.
+Arthritic dogs should definitely be trained to avoid jumping repeatedly.
+Also, thought ought to avoid any sort of activity that involves standing on their hind legs (like begging) as these activities create extra stress on the joints.
 Dogs with pain and lameness should be exercised on a leash or a harness.
 The purpose of the harness is to prevent aggressive movements and to make sure that the pressure from the leash is more evenly distributed.
 Running, particularly on pavement with a human partner should be avoided at any cost.
 Another low-impact exercise that can provide both great exercise while avoiding high pressure injuries is swimming.
 Exercise can be achieved while enjoying the benefits of weightlessness in the water.